last-rev-llc/lastrev-libraries/packages/graphql-contentful-core/README.md

 PathsConfigs allow you to define how a path is constructed from a specific content type.
 There are two ways to define these:

+**Important:** When using Sanity as the CMS, path resolution is not currently supported.
+Any queries relying on path readers will return no results.

 1. A mapping from a contentType name to a string representing the root of the path.
 This will append the `slug` field of the content item to the root in order to construct the path for a specific content item:

 ```javascript